 How Much Longer Do Fruit and Veggie Eaters Live?

 According to research published in the American Journal of Clinical Nutrition, “Subjects who consumed five fruits and vegetables a day lived an extra three years compared to their non-plant-eating counterparts.”

 In a different study published in Nutrition Journal, researchers found that spending just 50 cents a day on fruits or vegetables could buy people about a 10 percent drop in mortality.

 Plant foods don’t just add years to your life, they also directly affect your chronic disease risk.
 Even eating two and a half standard portions of fruit and vegetables per day is associated with “a 16% reduced risk of heart disease, an 18% reduced risk of stroke, a 13% reduced risk of cardiovascular disease, a 4% reduced risk of cancer and a 15% reduction in the risk of premature death.”

 5 Servings is Good But More is Better

-Eating seven or more portions of fruit and veggies a day can lower your risk of premature death by a whopping 42%, according to a study published in the Journal of Epidemiology & Community Health.
-But seven is not the upper limit—the protective benefits increase with higher fruit and vegetable consumption.
+Eating seven or more portions of fruit and veggies a day can lower your risk of premature death by a whopping 42 percent, according to a study published in the Journal of Epidemiology & Community Health.
+But seven is not the upper limit — the protective benefits increase with higher fruit and vegetable consumption.

 In a study led by Imperial College London, eating 10 portions of fruits and vegetables a day is associated with:

-“Although five portions of fruit and vegetables is good, 10 a day is even better.”—Dagfinn Aune, of the School of Public Health at Imperial College London.
+“Although five portions of fruit and vegetables is good, 10 a day is even better.”—Dagfinn Aune, School of Public Health at Imperial College London.